-* If your prescription has been faxed or emailed to us we ask the original is sent to us within 3 days of placing your order as we need this for our files.
-PLEASE NOTE THAT AN ORDER CANNOT BE DISPATCHED UNTIL THE ORIGINAL HAS BEEN RECIEVED.
+* If your prescription has been faxed or emailed to us we ask the original paper prescription is sent to us within 3 days of placing your order as we need this for our files.
+PLEASE NOTE THAT AN ORDER CANNOT BE DISPATCHED UNTIL THE ORIGINAL PAPER PRESCRIPTION HAS BEEN RECEIVED.

 * If your prescription is older than 7 days from the date signed by the vet we will only act on the original prescription posted to us.